 (The first half of the lecture will consist of a video screening.
 There is a handout that helps you organise some of the information in the video.)

-the largest survey of languages today, first attempted a world-wide review in
+survey of languages today, first attempted a world-wide

-1974 where 5,687 languages in referred to.
-The present edition gives a listing
+review in 1974 where 5,687 languages were referred to.
+The present edition

-animals, it is clearly significant that the human brain is relatively larger
+clearly significant that the human brain is relatively larger than that of

 Secondly, bi-pedalism (standing upright) must have been a factor as well.
 The hands are freed up for other actions, such as carrying, which in turn frees up the mouth from needing to perform this function.
 The development of a resonating chamber of about 1½ inches (4 centimetres) above the larynx allowed for the development of various speech sounds.